engineerbaz/DevOps-B07-TrainingCourse/learningTasks/Task01.md

 # Learning Tasks

 ## Task 1
-Good Day!
+*Good Day!*

-Here are some tasks for your practice , You complete and share working (snapshot or in text file).
+Here are some tasks for your learning & practice , You can complete and share working (snapshot or in text file).

 Task 1 to 6 are *Must*, while 7 & 8 are optional